 Our undergraduate LLB Law course is a popular choice for Nigerian students at the School of Law, as well as our Masters and PhD research degrees.

-The University of Sheffield is a member of the Russell Group of elite UK universities and you can use an LLB Law degree - a qualifying law degree - from us as a step towards entry to the Nigerian legal profession and join the many other Sheffield graduates in law firms across your country.
+The University of Sheffield is a member of the Russell Group of elite UK universities and you can use an LLB Law degree from us as a step towards entry to the Nigerian legal profession and join the many other Sheffield graduates in law firms across your country.

 How different is studying law in England?